yoshinorin/hexo-browser-reloader-websocket/README.md

 ### About wait time

 Reloading the browser by this plugin may be faster than the hexo-server's router updating if there are few posts and pages or a lot of posts and pages.
-This means that reloading the browser may be faster than changing by hexo.
 To resolve this, wait a little bit after file change detection before starting the browser reload.
 The option for this is wait time.

 Its depends on machine power etc. For example below environments need to wait around 300 ~ 500ms before starting to reload the browser.